South Korea – Clinical Trials Regulatory Process

 Exemption from submission of data for the category of drugs below

-- A drug under development in Korea is for the first time in the world.
+- A drug is under development in Korea for the first time in the world.

 - An orphan drug.